CN-TU/pysdoclust-stream/README.md

 SDOclustream only requires `numpy`.
 It is a straighforward algorithm and very easy to configure.
 The main parameters are the number of observers `k`, which determines the size of the model and the parameter `T`, which defines the memory of the algorithm.

-`k` (default=300) is determined by the variability of the data and the expected number of clusters, but between [200,500] is usually appropriate for most scenarios. `T` (default=500) sets the model dynamics and inertia, so that on average it is fully replaced after processing `T` points.
-If the data show very fast dynamics, low `T` is recommended, while if the dynamics are slow and you want to retain old clusters for a long time, `T` should take high values.
+Setting the right `k` (default=300) depends on the variability of the data and the expected number of clusters, but this is quite a robust parameter that gives proper performances with values between [200,500] in most scenarios.
+On the other hand, `T` (default=500) sets the model dynamics and inertia.
+Intuitively, it is the number of points processed that results in a fully replaced model (on average).
+Low `T` is recommended when the data show very fast dynamics, while if data evolution is slow and retaining old clusters is dedired, `T` should be set with high values.

-Moreover, `input_buffer` (default=0) establishes how many points are necessary for the observers to update the internal clustering.
-This fundamentally affects the speed of processing.
-Normally most scenarios tolerate high values without significant changes.
-Beyond this, other parameters are inherited from SDOclust and SDOstream and do nott usually require adjustment.
-You'll find them described in *python/clustering.py*.
+Additionally, `input_buffer` (default=0) establishes how many points are necessary for the observers to update the internal clustering.
+This fundamentally affects the processing speed.
+Most scenarios commonly tolerate high values in the `input_buffer` without significantly affecting the accuracy performance.
+Beyond the mentioned ones, other parameters are inherited from SDOclust and SDOstream and do not usually require adjustment.
+They are described in *python/clustering.py* file.

+The following example code retrieves a data stream and initialize SDOclustream.

 ```python
 from SDOclustream import clustering